Watervliet Shaker Historic District: Buildings

 The original buildings were log cabins; however, the oldest surviving buildings date to 1820.
 Each "family" house had a basement, 3 living floors, and an attic.
 Kitchens, including the large kitchens for baking and canning, were located in the basement.
 Each house had a wing for "sisters" and a wing for "brothers," with separate staircases; the wings were separated by a large hall.
 Not only bedrooms, but sitting rooms were separate.
 Both sexes shared the dining and meeting rooms, but sat on opposite sides of the room.
-Typically, 2 to 6 believers of the same sex shared a bed chamber.
+Typically, two to six believers of the same sex shared a bedchamber.
 The buildings of the North family burned to the ground in 1920.
 Other buildings were lost to neglect, or torn down over the years.
-22 buildings survive.
+Twenty-two buildings survive.

-Collectively, the buildings at Watervliet are regarded as among the finest and best preserved surviving Shaker buildings.
+Collectively, the buildings at Watervliet are regarded as among the finest and best-preserved surviving Shaker buildings.

 Meeting House

 The 1848 meetinghouse replaced a 1791 meetinghouse.
 It is a plain, wooden building decorated according to the Shaker rule that "Meetinghouses should be painted white without, and of a bluish shade within."
 It was the only white building in the community, since, according to Shaker rules, "no buildings may be painted white, save meeting houses."
-Three doors on the building's northern side provide separate entrances tor the brothers, the sisters, and the members of the ministry, who used the center door.
+Three doors on the building's northern side provided separate entrances tor the brothers, the sisters, and the members of the ministry, who used the center door.
 The meetinghouse was located in the center of the village and it served as the home of the ministers.
 The austere interior provided a large floor space for the dancing that was a central part of Shaker worship.